Research

 Drs.
 Paul Ullmann, Kristyn Voegele, and Zach Boles, and School of Earth and Environment Dean Ken Lacovara are vertebrate paleontologists.
 Their research is done both in the laboratory and the field, from advanced molecular laboratories in North Carolina to field sites in the deserts of Argentina, and the badlands of South Dakota, Montana, and at the Jean and Ric Edelman Fossil Park at Rowan.
 We have dedicated paleontology tools and labs that provide unparalleled insight into the last moments of the Cretaceous.
 Research interests include molecular analyses of ancient proteins, 3D modeling of dinosaur joint motions, analysis of predator-prey relationships in ancient environments, and advancing our understanding of the K/Pg boundary, when the reign of the 'terrible lizards' suddenly ended and new forms (mammals) took over the Earth.

-Drs.
-Aaron Barth and Gerald Rustic are paleoclimatologists studying past changes in Earth's climate.
 Documenting how climate has changed allows us to understand the mechanisms that drive such changes and the processes that feedback to amplify or dampen forcing signals.
-This research involves samples from the tops of mountains to the depths of the oceans, isotope geochemistry, statistical analysis, mass spectrometry and laser ablation, microscopy, and a lot of patient, painstaking work.
-Research interests include climate variability - including the El Nino Southern Oscillation (ENSO) - , the timing and extent of glaciations, rapid climate change, and the development of novel techniques and methods to extract more information from climate archives.
+Dr. Gerald Rustic is a palaeoceanographer and paleoclimatologist studying past changes in Earth's climate.
+This research involves samples from the depths of the oceans, isotope geochemistry, statistical analysis, mass spectrometry, laser ablation, optical emission spectrometry, microscopy, and a lot of patient, painstaking work.
+Dr. Rustic's research group, the Rowan Oceanographic and Paleoceanographic Investigation Center - TROPIC - investigates climate variability at human timescales, on millennial timescales, and at glacial-interglacial timescales.
+Their work looks to understand how the major modes of climate variability, including the El Nino Southern Oscillation (ENSO) and the Atlantic equatorial mode, or Atlantic Niño, are related to large scale climate background conditions.
+In addition, they investigate trace elements in the environment and work on the development of novel techniques and methods to extract more information from climate archives.
+This work to better characterize and understand past climate will help better predict how climate may change in the future.

 Planetary Geology